Why you can’t stop nitpicking your partner

 She’d been avoiding her bigger career dreams for over 20 years.
 She had made plenty of excuses why she needed to stay stuck in the same unfulfilling job.

 Her irritation about her husband’s laziness was about HER.
-He was satisfied with the work that he was doing.
+He was satisfied with the work that he did.
 He didn’t have the same aspirations as her.
 He was happy to provide in the way he had been doing for so long.

-Once she had this epiphany, we accessed and healed her old trauma that was fueling her resistance to going after her bigger dreams.
-She started dancing every morning after she woke up and took baby steps towards her goals.
+Once she had this epiphany, we accessed and healed her old trauma that fueled her resistance to achieving her bigger dreams.
+She started dancing every morning and took baby steps towards her goals.
 Meanwhile, the irritation and nitpicking started melting away.
 It no longer served its original purpose.

 Stop nitpicking and admit your own flaws first.